-2. Insert the PC interface cable through the data access port and plug it into the communications port on the logger.

-- 3. Using the logger software, select the Launch icon. - 4.
-Make sure all the sensors you plugged in are visible in the Launch screen. - 5.
-Choose a logging interval of a few seconds so that your test will yield enough data to look at.
-Select the Start Logging Now option, and click the Start button to launch the logger. - 6.
-After a couple of minutes, read out the logger.
-You can choose to either stop the logger and read it out or let it continue logging while reading out. - 7.
+- 3. Replace the battery door cover and thumbscrews. - 4.
+Insert one or more sensors into the sensor ports.
+It is recommended that you test all sensors you plan to deploy with the logger. - 5.
+Plug the PC interface cable into the internal communications port on the logger. - 6.
+Using the logger software, click the Launch icon.
+If the logger is not found, make sure the correct COM port is selected.
+Refer to the software manual for details on changing the COM port. - 7.
+Make sure all the sensors connected to the logger are visible in the Launch screen. - 8.
+Choose a logging interval of a few seconds so that your test will yield enough data to analyze.
+Select the Start Logging Now option, and click the Start button to launch the logger.
+The "logging ok" light on the logger should blink every two seconds during logging. - 9.
+After a couple of minutes, click the Readout icon in the logger software to offload data from the logger.
+You can choose to either stop the logger before reading it out, or let it continue logging while reading out. - 10.
 Check the data and make sure it appears normal for all sensors.